 Each year at the end of January, roughly around the regular season halfway point, the NHL All-Star Weekend occurs, where four All-Star teams representing each of the four divisions compete in a single-elimination tournament.
 With that, comes plenty of fun betting opportunities for sports bettors to take advantage of each year.

-2020 NHL All-Star Game winners odds
+2021 NHL All-Star game betting odds

-The 2020 NHL All-Star Game was hosted by the St. Louis Blues on January 25, 2020.
 The 2021 NHL All-Star Game will be hosted by the Florida Panthers at the BB&T Center in Sunrise, Florida.

 The captains of each team are decided by fan vote, and they are also invited to vote on the “Last man in” player for each division.
 Head coaches are chosen based on their respective team’s point percentage through January 2nd.

 Three games make up the tournament, with the third being the actual All-Star game.
 The format is three-on-three, with ten-minute halves.
 Since 2017, the division that wins the NHL All-Star Skills Competition gets to pick the team they play in the first semi-finals.